 The building has been bombed, abandoned, rebuilt several times and seen much controversy.

 It has also enjoyed many lives – a political arena, concert hall and rock venue with a most diverse range of famous people appearing on stage - Winston Churchill (hailed as his most brilliant speech), Bob Dylan (Judas gig), Pink Floyd (performed prior to album release), the Sex Pistols (started the Punk era) and the Dalai Lama (the last speaker).

-Finally, it was reborn in 2004 as a magnificent luxury 263 bedroom hotel, award winning restaurant and must visit spa.
+Finally, it was reborn in 2004 as a magnificent luxury 263 bedroom hotel, popular Steak & Lobster restaurant and must visit spa.
 It retains its original façade, heritage and famous artefacts plus it is still at the heart of Manchester life.